 So, where do you get ideas for creating this beautiful and functional craft packaging?

 I'm glad you asked!

-While researching great craft packaging, I have found a lovely book called Packaging Your Crafts by Viola E. Sutanto.
-It is full of very attractive handmade packaging ideas that can raise the perceived value of your products.
+While researching great craft packaging, I found a lovely book called Packaging Your Crafts by Viola E. Sutanto.
+It is full of very attractive handmade product packaging ideas that are a good fit for crafts and can raise the perceived value of your items without adding too much time or cost to the production of your products.

-In my opinion, the ideas in the book are completely achievable by the average crafty person.
-That is, although they may require you to learn a few basic new skills, for the most part, they don't require advanced skill with techniques you might not be familiar with.
-Also, most of the ideas can be achieved with reasonably priced materials.
+The ideas in the book are completely achievable by the average craft business owner.
+That is, although they may require you to learn a few basic new skills, for the most part, the techniques are simple enough to learn quickly.
+Also, most of the ideas can be achieved with simple tools and reasonably priced materials.

 The book has plenty of gorgeous examples, and it is divided into three useful sections:

-Here are a couple of ideas I love from the book - one that's quick and easy, and one that's a bit more complex.
+Here are a couple of packaging ideas for handmade items that I love from the book - one that's quick and easy, and one that's a bit more complex.

-Packaging Your Crafts is a very practical guide to craft packaging, and it includes tutorials, templates and resources for finding supplies you might need.
+If you don't know where to start with designing your craft packaging, I'd definitely recommend taking a look at Packaging Your Crafts.
+It is a very practical guide to craft packaging, and it includes tutorials, templates and resources for finding supplies you might need.
 Whatever type of craft you make, you should be able to find a packaging idea in this book that you can use or adapt to increase the value of your product.